-The 21st series of Strictly Come Dancing sashayed on to the BBC dancefloor on Saturday 23rd September and the next 13 weeks will provide plenty of thrills, spills and outrageous costumes as the 15 celebrities battle it out to get their hands on the famous Glitterball Trophy.
+Strictly Come Dancing has been a hallmark of the BBC TV schedule since 2004 and has featured plenty of thrills, spills and outrageous costumes as celebrities and dancers battle it out for the famous Glitterball Trophy.

 The popular show is a part of the Saturday night TV furniture in the run up to Christmas and over 6.5m viewers tuned in to watch the opening show of 2023 presented, as always, by Tess Daly and Claudia Winkelman.